Limited-Trust in Social Network Games: Game Model

 \subsection{Preliminary Concepts}

 Before defining the systems we consider, we begin with a review of some standard concepts in game theory.

-\begin{definition}[Strategy Profile of a Finite Game] Given a finite $N$-player game in which each player $i$ has a set $\Sigma_i$ of pure strategies, a valid pure strategy profile for the game is given by $\sigma=\{\sigma_1,\sigma_2,...,\sigma_N\}$ where $\sigma_i\in\Sigma_i$ is the pure strategy played by agent $i$. \end{definition}

-\begin{definition}[Stackelberg Equilibrium] A $2$-player leader-follower (Stackelberg) game is said to display a pure Stackelberg equilibrium $\{\sigma_1,\sigma_2\}$ when player 2 is playing its best response to player 1's strategy, and any deviation by player 1 from $\sigma_1$ to a new strategy $\sigma_1'$ will not increase its utility after player 2 makes its best response $\sigma_2'$ to $\sigma_1'$. \end{definition}
+\begin{definition}[Strategy Profile of a Finite Game] Given a finite $N$-player game in which each player $i$ has a set $\Sigma_i$ of pure non-mixed strategies, a valid pure strategy profile for the game is given by $\sigma=\{\sigma_1,\sigma_2,...,\sigma_N\}$ where $\sigma_i\in\Sigma_i$ is the pure strategy played by agent $i$. \end{definition} Note that $\Sigma_i$ is the set of pure strategies, not the probability simplex of mixed strategies over them. \begin{definition}[Stackelberg Equilibrium] A $2$-player leader-follower (Stackelberg) game displays a pure Stackelberg equilibrium $\{\sigma_1,\sigma_2\}$ when player 2 is playing its utility-maximizing response to player 1's strategy, and any deviation by player 1 from $\sigma_1$ to a new strategy $\sigma_1'$ will result in utility $u_1(\sigma_1',\sigma_2') \leq u_1(\sigma_1,\sigma_2)$ after player 2 makes its own utility-maximizing response $\sigma_2'$ to $\sigma_1'$. \end{definition}

 We are interested in a related concept, the Limited-Trust Stackelberg Equilibrium (LTSE) \cite{murray2021}.
-The LTSE similarly possesses pure-strategy equilbria, and will govern player interactions. {In a limited-trust game} each player $i$ has a {trust-level} $\delta_i \geq 0$ which it is willing to give up from its greedy best-response (the strategy which maximizes its own utility given the strategy of {the other player}) provided that doing so increases the net utility of all players.
-For example, consider the 2-player game in Table \ref{tab_ex_game} in which player $2$ must decide between two strategies $a_2$ and $b_2$.
-Suppose that player 1 has selected $a_1$, and so player 2 must decide between $u_1(a_1,a_2) = 4,u_2(a_1,a_2)=3$ if it selects $a_2$ and $u_1(a_1,b_2) = 2,u_2(a_1,b_2)=4$ if it selects $b_2$.
+The LTSE similarly possesses pure-strategy equilibria and will govern player interactions. {In a limited-trust game} each player $i$ has a {trust-level} $\delta_i \geq 0$ which it is willing to give up from its greedy best-response (the strategy which maximizes its own utility given the strategy of {the other player}) provided that doing so increases the net utility of all players. {Players are not motivated to do so by generosity or altruism but by a desire to promote similar actions in other players which they can later benefit from.} {In the context of \cite{mui2002}, to an external agent $j$ $\delta_i$ is the reputation of agent $i$, with limited-trust providing a mechanism to translate this reputation into the behavior of corresponding trustworthiness.
+In contrast, agent $i$ views $\delta_i$ as the degree to which it can be trusted to behave in cooperative behavior.
+In Section \ref{sec_unknown_delta} we will consider what happens when $i$'s trust level (the true value of $\delta_i$) is not aligned with its reputation ($j$'s perception of $\delta_i$) but until then we will assume they are aligned.}